Privacy Notice for Users Who Apply or Sign Up for a Square Account or Other Services

 - Device Information.
 Information about Your Customer’s device, including hardware model, operating system and version, device name, unique device identifier, mobile network information, and information about the device’s interaction with our Services.

 - Financial Information.
-Bank account and payment card numbers.
+Bank account, payment card numbers, and payment history.

 - Identification Information.
 Your Customers’ name; email address; mailing address; phone number; government-issued identification; or other historical, contact, and demographic information, and signature.